DHTMLX/docs-scheduler/docs/api/config/js_eventcalendar_config_config.md

 }
 ~~~

-- `calendarValidation` - (optional) a callback that returns and applies validation rules to calendar fields.
+- `calendarValidation` - (optional) a callback that returns and applies validation rules to calendar editor fields.
 The callback is called with the calendar data object:

 ~~~jsx {}
 calendarValidation: calendar => {